Travel Tips: How to Keep Healthy Whilst on Vacation

 Here are some of our top tips to stay in tip-top shape this holiday season:

 If you’re visiting somewhere particularly hot, the amount of water in your body can decrease rapidly, every time you sweat, you’re losing precious H2O.
 It sounds silly but keeping hydrated when on vacation is an absolute must for any traveler, especially those not used to a drastic change in temperature like the elderly or children.

 The Food and Nutrition Board recommends approximately 2.7 liters of water per day for women and 3.7 liters daily for men.
 Drinking water helps to flush out toxins in the body, relieves fatigue, increases energy and helps banish headaches.

 To further support your immune health, add an Airborne Effervescent Tablet to your water before you travel or when you start to feel a little under the weather.

 There’s nothing worse than visiting an exotic destination and spending all your time in the restroom with painful stomach aches.
-Drinking water from contaminated sources can be a primary cause of stomach cramps, diarrhoea, and other abdominal ailments that can put a dampener on your vacation.
-To help combat this, only consumer bottles water to avoid catching any nasty bugs.
+Drinking water from contaminated sources can be a primary cause of stomach cramps, diarrhea, and other abdominal ailments that can put a dampener on your vacation.
+To help combat this, only consume bottled water to avoid catching any nasty bugs.